fanavarro/lexical-analysis-obo-foundry/README.md

 - UNIX based system (tested on Ubuntu 14.04.6 LTS)
 - Git
 - Java (tested on openjdk 11.0.11)
-- R (tested on version 3.6.3)
+- R (tested on version 4.2.1)
-- RStudio (tested on version 1.1.453)
+- RStudio (tested on version 2022.07.1+554 "Spotted Wakerobin")
 - R libraries:
+    - corrplot (tested on version 0.92)
+    - dplyr (tested on version 1.0.10)
+    - egg (tested on version 0.4.5)
+    - evaluomeR (tested on version 1.7.8)
-    - ggplot2 (tested on version 3.3.4)
+    - factoextra (tested on version 1.0.7)
-    - tools (tested on version 3.6.3)
+    - ggplot2 (tested on version 3.3.6)
     - ggpubr (tested on version 0.4.0)
-    - stringr (tested on version 1.4.0)
-    - dplyr (tested on version 1.0.7)
-    - tidyr (tested on version 1.0.2)
-    - pvclust (tested on version 2.2-0)
-    - caret (tested on version 6.0-88)
-    - philentropy (tested on version 0.5.0)
+    - ggridges (tested on version 0.5.3)
-    - parallel (tested on version 3.6.3)
+    - gridExtra (tested on version 2.3)
-    - doParallel (tested on version 1.0.15)
+    - RColorBrewer (tested on version )
-    - outforest (tested on version 0.1.1)
+    - rstudioapi (tested on version 1.1-3)
-    - corrplot (tested on version 0.84)
+    - stringr (tested on version 1.4.1)
-    - RColorBrewer (tested on version 1.1-2)
+    - tidyr (tested on version 1.2.1)
-    - rstudioapi (tested on version 0.11)
+    - tools (tested on version 4.2.1)

 ## Get the repository